dbos-inc/dbos-docs/docs/cloud-tutorials/application-management.md

 ---
-sidebar_position: 2
+sidebar_position: 1
-title: Cloud Application Management
+title: Application Management
 description: Learn how to manage DBOS Cloud applications
+pagination_prev: null
 ---

 In this guide, you'll learn how to manage applications in DBOS Cloud.